-Operating activities are representative of income-generating activities of Crédit Agricole S.A.
+Operating activities are representative of income-generating activities of the Crédit Agricole Group.

 Tax inflows and outflows are included in full within operating activities.

 Investment activities show the impact of cash inflows and outflows associated with purchases and disposal of investments in consolidated and non-consolidated corporates, property, plant & equipment and intangible assets.
 This section includes strategic equity investments classified as "Fair value through profit or loss" or "Fair value through other comprehensive income on items that cannot be reclassified".